 Maybe you’re away on a business trip and you’ve got a big presentation in the morning.
 Maybe it’s your first night in a new home after a long day hauling boxes.
 Whatever the circumstances, you could really use a good night’s rest—but, given that you're sleeping in a new place, that may be easier said than done.
-Now, a team of scientists at Brown University say they’ve found a cause for this first-night effect: constant, animal-like vigilance.
+In a 2016 study, scientists at Brown University found a cause for this first-night effect: constant, animal-like vigilance.
 They published their findings in the journal Current Biology.

 Sleep is something of a puzzle for scientists.
 Most animals do it, but it’s not entirely clear why it’s necessary.
 In survival terms, it’s pretty inconvenient for an animal to be off its guard for several hours every day.
 But rather than evolving to live without rest, some animals have developed the ability to literally sleep with one eye open.
 Bottlenose dolphins, southern sea lions, domesticated chickens, and beluga whales are among species that practice unihemispheric slow-wave sleep (USWS), in which just one half of the brain sleeps at a time.

-You can see this yourself in a line of snoozing ducks: the duck at the end of the line will have its outward-facing eye open.
+You can see this if you happen upon a line of snoozing ducks.
+The duck at the end of the line will have its outward-facing eye open.
 That eye is linked to the brain hemisphere that’s still awake.
 That way, even in sleep, the sight of a predator could trigger alarms in the brain, cueing the duck to take action.

 As you can imagine, this vigilant half-sleep is a real asset in dangerous and unpredictable environments.
 Unfortunately, your brain might count hotel rooms and new apartments as dangerous.
 That’s right: Scientists have found USWS in people.
 Or, rather, they’ve found what amounts to USWS Lite.